BoLS logo Today's Tabletop & RPG News

 These are khajit cat people who were created by the Cat Lord to blend the qualities of humanoids and cats.
 Tabaxi took that idea and ran with it, either acting a little feline or rebelling entirely and living as other folk do.
 Which is also very catlike if you know any.

 They are the fastest playable race in the game.
-This is because of their Feline Agility which lets them move with an incredible burst of speed.
+This is because of their Feline Agility which lets this D&D 5E race move with an incredible burst of speed.
 When they decide to use this ability, they can move at double their speed until the end of their turn, which allows for some truly ludicrous movement.
 On top of that, they have claws and proficiency with perception and stealth which translates to two different skills.

 Tiefling

 Their hellish legacy gives them power.
-They are resistant to fire damage, and the ability Infernal Legacy means they know the cantrip thaumaturgy, and can cast hellish rebuke and darkness with their Charisma.
+This D&D 5E race is resistant to fire damage, and the ability Infernal Legacy means they know the cantrip thaumaturgy, and can cast hellish rebuke and darkness with their Charisma.

-They get +2/+1 to their ability scores and make for good Charisma-based casters since they have those bonus spells.
-Tieflings are natural Warlocks, but also Bards, Sorcerers, and Paladins.
+This D&D 5E race gets +2/+1 to their ability scores and make for good Charisma-based casters since they have those bonus spells.
+Tieflings are natural Warlocks but also Bards, Sorcerers, and Paladins.
 But again, it’s only the most minor of suggestions.
 Really just play whatever you want with them.

 Tortle